Introduction

 By default, tsh

-, Teleport Connect, and other Teleport clients store a user's login session directly on their filesystem.
-If a user's filesystem is compromised, any of their active Teleport login sessions would also be compromised.
+on their filesystem.
+If a user's filesystem is compromised, any of their active Teleport user keys and certificates

-- Standard Teleport API requests (
+, and Teleport Connect. - Standard Teleport API requests such as

 tsh ls